JSettler/YACC/README.md

 If you enable pass-moves, right-click on player-indicator (top-center of screen) to pass your move.
 If computer seemed to not make a move, it either discarded or (if you enabled it) passed a move.

+Goal of the game:
+Either build your tower to the [goal height] first or crush the opponent's tower completely.

+The program automatically creates/updates a scorefile in its current directory.

+[Escape] causes the program to save & quit the game.
+Upon starting, it checks if there is a savegame and loads it if exists.